 The threat to the security of the Group's customer information from cyber-attacks continues to increase.
 Activists, rogue states and cyber-criminals are among those targeting computer systems in general.
 Risks to technology and cyber-security change rapidly and require continued focus and investment.
 Given the increasing sophistication and scope of potential cyber-attacks, it is possible that future attacks may lead to significant breaches of security.
 Should one or more of such events occur, any one of them potentially could jeopardize the confidential and other information of the Group, any of its clients or its counterparties.
 The Group may be required to spend significant additional resources to modify its protective measures or to investigate and remediate vulnerabilities or other exposures.
 While the Group maintains insurance covering direct financial losses related to cyber-attacks, the Group may also be subject to litigation and financial losses as well as reputation risks that are either not insured against or not fully covered through any insurance maintained by the Group.
 Any such events could result in additional costs and material losses to the Group and damage to the reputation of the Group.
-In November 2019, the DFSA published a statement in which it pointed to a number of deficiencies in the Group's governance of IT security management and IT risk management.
-The Group has initiated a program to remediate the deficiencies.

-In addition, since part of the Group's IT services are outsourced to third-party partners, the Group faces risks relating to the failure of those third parties to fulfill their obligations towards the Group.
+In addition, since part of the Group's IT services are outsourced to third-party partners, such as the Group's agreement with Amazon Web Services with respect to cloud technology in the first half of 2024, the Group faces risks relating to the failure of those third parties to fulfill their obligations towards the Group.
 Any failure or disruption in the Group's IT platform, particularly for retail products and services, or greater-than-expected costs for its IT platform could significantly affect the operations and the quality of customer service of the Group and could have a material adverse effect on the Group's reputation, business, results of operations and financial position.
 Failure in mobile payment services may have a direct impact on retail businesses generally as they rely on these services in a way similar to their reliance on card terminals.
 Any such failure or disruption could be due to, among others, a spike in transaction volume, deterioration in the quality of IT development, support and operations processes and high turnover of employees, resulting in an inadequate number of personnel to handle the growth and increasing complexity of operations.